nonsonwizubo/stochastic-resource-allocation-model/README.md

 # Stochastic Staffing Optimization Model

 A stochastic simulation built with Python to analyze a hypothetical service business.
-Trade-offs between profit, labor costs, wait times, and customer satisfaction were considered to make data-driven decisions to find best staffing level.
+Trade-offs between profit, labor costs, wait times, and customer satisfaction were considered to make data-driven decisions to find the best staffing level.

 Built as a learning project to develop skills in python, stochastic modeling, and data analysis.